piacoin/piacoin/README.md

 ## Getting Started

-To get started with PiaCoin:
+To get started with Piacoin:

-1. Add PiaCoin to your Ethereum wallet using the contract address.
+1. Add Piacoin to your Ethereum wallet using the contract address.
-2. Transfer PiaCoin to other Ethereum addresses.
+2. Transfer Piacoin to other Ethereum addresses.
-3. Explore decentralized exchanges to trade PiaCoin for other tokens or ETH.
+3. Explore decentralized exchanges to trade Piacoin for other tokens or ETH.

 ## Contributing

-Contributions to PiaCoin are welcome!
+Contributions to Piacoin are welcome!
 Feel free to submit issues, feature requests, or pull requests to help improve the project.

 ## License